theGameChangerDev/PROJECT14/Lecture14b.md

 - `--network` connects a container to a network
 - `-h` specifies a hostname

-If the image is not found locally, it will be downloaded from the registry.

-Verify the container is running:
+- Then, check to see if the MySQL container is running: Assuming the container name specified is `cglobrdb`

 ```
 docker ps -a
 ```

 ```
 CONTAINER ID   IMAGE                       COMMAND                  CREATED              STATUS                            PORTS                       NAMES
-7141da183562   mysql/mysql-server:latest            "/entrypoint.sh mysq…"   12 seconds ago   Up 11 seconds (health: starting)   3306/tcp, 33060-33061/tcp   cglobrdb
+749ef2c37869   mysql/mysql-server:latest   "/entrypoint.sh mysq…"   10 seconds ago       Up 9 seconds (health: starting)   3306/tcp, 33060-33061/tcp   cglobrdb
 ```

+You should see the newly created container listed in the output.
+It includes container details, one being the status of this virtual environment.
+The status changes from `health: starting` to `healthy`, once the setup is complete.

+If the image is not found locally, it will be downloaded from the registry.

 As you already know, it is best practice not to connect to the MySQL server remotely using the root user.
 Therefore, we will create an `SQL` script that will create a user we can use to connect remotely.